bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/thales.md

 * It has also been claimed that Thales explained earthquakes from the fact that the Earth floats on water.
 * Again the importance of Thales' idea is that he is the first recorded person who tried to explain such phenomena by rational rather than by supernatural means.
 * It is interesting that Thales has both stories told about his great practical skills and also about him being an unworldly dreamer.
-* Aristotle, for example, relates a story of how Thales used his skills to deduce that the next season's olive crop would be a very large one.
 * On the other hand Plato tells a story of how one night Thales was gazing at the sky as he walked and fell into a ditch.

 Born about 624 BC, Miletus, Asia Minor (now Turkey).
 Died about 547 BC, Miletus, Asia Minor (now Turkey).